CLINIC HOURS LIMITED DUE TO COVID-19 - CHECK FACEBOOK FOR UPDATED VISIT INFORMATION

-At least one postpartum visit in your home after the birth of your baby.
-Multiple follow up visits (usually around 3-5 days, 2 weeks, and 6 weeks) to monitor and assist with postpartum healing, mood disorders, breastfeeding, and overall adjustment to a growing family.
+Postpartum visits in your home (24 hours and 3-5 days) after the birth of your baby.
+Follow up visits in the office (2 weeks, and 6 weeks) to monitor and assist with postpartum healing, mood disorders, breastfeeding, and overall adjustment to a growing family.

 Your midwife will be the primary pediatric care provider for the first 14 days following a low-risk, healthy delivery.
 She will offer newborn medication (eye ointment/Vitamin K), NB screens (PKU), hearing screening, CCHD screening, jaundice screening, weight checks, and breastfeeding support, as well as referral to pediatric and IBCLC follow up, if needed.

 Records from your birth and newborn visits will be sent to your pediatric care provider after 2 week check up.

 Midwife will also file birth certificate paperwork for home births.